 - Not hungry or thirsty

-- Dry mouth, cracked lips, or crying without tears
+- Your child has a dry mouth, cracked lips, or cries without tears.

-- Less alert, less active, or child acting differently than he or she usually does.
+- Your child is less alert, less active, or is acting differently than he or she usually does.

-- Your child has a seizure or has abnormal movements of the face, arms, or legs
+- Your child has a seizure or has abnormal movements of the face, arms, or legs.

 Temperature for a fever in children: